 - Develop —Nurturing Student Development of Life/Career Abilities.

-This section of the website is designed to share best practices and resources for schools and teachers to be intentional and systematic in developing postive student behaviors, which we prefer to call Life/Career competencies.
+This section of the website is designed to share best practices and resources for schools and teachers to be intentional and systematic in developing positive student behaviors, which we prefer to call Life/Career competencies.

 The slide deck, Life/Career Abilities - Overview provides useful visuals to assist in presentations.